maestrano/mno-enterprise/README.md

 ## Deploy a Puma stack on EC2 via Webistrano/Capistrano

+**IMPORTANT NOTE:** These are legacy instructions.
+They will soon be replaced by Docker instructions.

 First, prepare your server.
 You will find a pre-made AMI on our AWS accounts called "AppServer" or "Rails Stack" that you can use.

 Then, setup your new project via webistrano/capistrano.